Any Good Doctrine in the

 (3) "We taught that Jesus died on the cross for our sins."

 The truth: HWA taught that Jesus died because He "bled to death" on the cross5 (or died after a spear pierced his side) when He actually died of His own volition before the spear even pierced Him.
 (See John 10:18 and Matt.
-27:50) HWA taught that Jesus' death only covered our "past" sins, when He died for all our sins--past, present and future.
-(Hebrews 10:12; I John 2:2; 4:10)
+27:50) HWA taught that Jesus' death only covered our "past" sins, when we can have confidence in His complete forgiveness for all our sins.
+(Hebrews 10:12; I John 2:2)

 (4) "We believed in Jesus' virgin birth."